jpiolho/QECTF/README.md

 Only selected maps are supported.
 There is partial bot support.
 There is currently 2 gamemodes available: Default and Area Capture.

 **Default**: The vanilla CTF.
-2 flags on each base, get the enemy flag and capture it on your own base.
+1 flag on each base, get the enemy flag and capture it on your own flag at your base.
 **Area Capture**: plays like Canalzone from _Team Fortress_.
 Each team has flags that they must take to capture areas around the map.
 When a team captures all the areas, they win the round.

 # Download